King Salman Bin Abdulaziz Royal Natural Reserve: Geographical and biological diversity

-The reserve is characterized by a tremendous diversity in its geographical nature, as it includes fourteen geographical formations of mountains, plains, plateaus, etc., and includes various valuable minerals.
+The reserve includes fourteen geographical formations including mountains, plains, and plateaus, and includes various valuable minerals.

-In biological view the animal and plant diversity in the reserve, the number of animal species in it reaches three hundred species, between rare deer and various wild animals.
-While there are more than 230 plant varieties of trees, desert flowering plants, and others.
+There are at least 300 species of animals, including rare deer and various wild animals.
+There are more than 230 plant varieties of trees, desert flowering plants, and others.

 Hurra Al-Hurra

 Hurra Al-Hurra is located in the north of the Kingdom of Saudi Arabia with the Jordanian borders, and east of Al-Sarhan valley, with an area of 13775 square km.
-It includes a number of animals such as the goitered gazelle, the Arabian wolf, red fox, sand fox, striped hyena, rabbit and gerbils.
+It includes a number of animals such as the goitered gazelle, Arabian wolves, red foxes, sand foxes, striped hyenas, rabbits, and gerbils.
 In addition to the plants of tamarisk and bramble, lycium shawii, calligonum planets, and annual shrubs and herbs.
-It also includes birds such as bustards, golden eagles, curlews and other types of resident and migratory birds.
+It also includes birds such as bustards, golden eagles, curlews, and other types of resident and migratory birds.

 Al Khunafah

 Al-Khanfa is located in the north of the Tayma in Governorate of the Tabuk region.
 It covers an area of 19,000 square kilometers.
-It includes a group of hills, reefs and valleys, and a group of animal species live in it, such as the Goitered gazelle, with a small number of Mountain gazelle, foxes, hares, gerbils and types of endemic and migratory birds such as the houbara and the curlew.
+It includes a group of hills, reefs and valleys, and a group of animal species live in it, such as the Goitered gazelle, with a small number of mountain gazelle, foxes, hares, gerbils and types of endemic and migratory birds such as the houbara and the curlew.